Krywion/routeg/README.md

-# Public transport recomendation program
+# Public transport recommendation program

-There is an implementation of graph structure and BFS algorithm to find the shortest path between two vertecies in the graph
+There is an implementation of graph structure and the BFS algorithm to find the shortest path between two vertices in the graph.

 ### Input format: